Rutgers linebacker charged with conspiracy to commit murder

 The intended victims of the intended murder are not connected with Rutgers, according to the Middlesex County Prosecutor's Office.

 Bullock, from Piscataway, is no longer listed on the school's online football roster.
-A Rutgers representative told The Associated Press that the junior linebacker has been dismissed from the team, and the university is beginning disciplinary plans.
+A Rutgers representative told NBC News that the junior linebacker has been dismissed from the team, and the university is beginning disciplinary plans.

 Bullock is being held at the Middlesex County Adult Correction Center pending an initial court appearance in New Brunswick.